mdferdousalam/byte-ui-neo/docs/guides/customization.md

 6. **Accessibility**: Ensure your customizations don't break accessibility features
 7. **Version Control**: Keep your custom theme files in version control

-This comprehensive customization guide should help you create unique designs while maintaining the robust foundation that Byte UI provides!
+This comprehensive customization guide should help you create unique designs while maintaining the robust foundation that Byte UI Neo provides!